The scientific roots of DEIB research activities in Electronics date back to 1957 when Emilio Gatti was appointed first Italian Chair of Electronics.

-The scientific roots of DEI research activities in Electronics date back to 1957 when Emilio Gatti was appointed first Italian Chair of Electronics.
-Following his imprinting, EE research at DEI has been always carried out by closely intermixing theoretical analysis and experiments.
-Nowadays, EE labs cover 1,400 sq.m. floor room and are well equipped with state of the art measurement set-ups for electrical characterization of nanoelectronic and optoelectronic devices, sensors, MEM’s, integrated circuits.
-An internal facility for design and fabrication of application boards and systems is also available.
+Following his vision, Electronics research at DEIB has always been carried out through a balanced mix of theoretical analysis and experimental activities.
+Today, the Electronics labs cover 1,400 sq.m. of floor space and are well equipped with state-of-the-art measuring equipment for the electrical characterization of nanoelectronic and optoelectronic devices, sensors, MEMS, integrated circuits.
+An internal facility for the design and the fabrication of application boards and systems is also available.

 Prof. Andrea Lacaita

 Chair of Electronics research area